30 Activities for Seniors To Boost Mind, Body, and Social Life

 15. Arm Circles

-Arm circles are an excellent method for increasing flexibility and releasing shoulder tension.
+Arm circles are an excellent way to increase flexibility and release shoulder tension.
 Start by making small circles while sitting or standing comfortably and extending your arms to the sides.

 Increase the circles’ size gradually, then reverse the orientation.
 In each direction, try doing this for around 30 seconds.
 You’ll experience a pleasant stretch in your shoulders and arms, which is beneficial if you’ve been sitting a lot or are feeling stiff.
 Even though it’s a mild exercise, such exercises for seniors are a great way to maintain your upper body flexible and active.